imixs/imixs-workflow/src/site/markdown/webtools/controller.md

 ## The ViewController

 The ViewController is a @ViewScoped CDI bean providing a query and pagination definition.
-The bean can be used to load a data result from the Imixs-Worklfow engine.
-To display the data result in a JSP page, the CDI bean ViewHandler can be used (see section below).
+The bean can be used to load a data result from the Imixs-Workflow engine.
+To display the data result in a JSP page, the CDI bean _ViewHandler_ can be used (see section below).

-The ViewController provides the following properties:
+The _ViewController_ provides the following properties to define a data selection:

  * query - a Lucene query string
  * pageIndex - the start page for a query